 Planting baskets should have a very fine mesh otherwise a liner will be required to prevent soil and nutrients being washed out.
 The baskets we sell don’t need liners with most aquatic soils, however if you are using Westland aquatic soil they will be essential, as this ‘soil’ appears to be mainly sand and will quickly wash out of any basket.
 For shallow ponds or ponds with uneven shelves and bottoms planting bags should be considered, as these will be much more stable, and tops can be rolled down to lower their height where baskets may show above the water.
 Planting socks are also useful as they sit low in the water and are good for smaller, lower growing and edging plants.
-For steeply sloping marginal shelves, or where there are none, planting mats or floating islands can be used.
+For steeply sloping marginal shelves, or where there are none floating islands can be used.

 Now add a 1cm (2cm if you have fish in the pond) top dressing of aquatic gravel or grit -this should be washed and lime free to avoid adding excess nutrients to your pond.
-If you can’t get washed gravel it’s a good idea to wash it, much as you would to remove the starch from rice, as otherwise it will make your pond a bit cloudy.
-It’s a false economy not to use gravel as it gives the plants some protection from disturbance by fish or wildlife, prevents soil from being washed away and the pond becoming murky from soil leaching into it, and helps to weight and stabilise the basket.
+If you can’t get washed gravel it’s a good idea to wash it, much as you would remove the starch from rice, as otherwise, it will make your pond a bit cloudy.
+It’s a false economy not to use gravel as it gives the plants some protection from disturbance by fish or wildlife, prevents soil from being washed away and the pond becoming murky from soil leaching into it, and helps to add weight and stabilise the basket.
 It also gives an attractive finish to the plants.
-Lower the basket into the pond at the required depth, allowing all air trapped in the soil to escape before letting go -even though aquatic soil is quite heavy even larger baskets can bob up and upend if lowered too quickly .
-If your shelf is deeper than the plants should be planted then raise the level of the baskets by means of bricks or stones.
+Lower the basket slowly into the pond at the required depth, allowing all air trapped in the soil to escape before letting go -even though aquatic soil is quite heavy even larger baskets can bob up and upend if lowered too quickly .
+If your shelf is deeper than the plants should be planted (especially for young plants) then raise the level of the baskets by means of bricks or stones.

 It is best to use a prepared feed for water plants, e.g. Ecopond Aquatic Plant Food, as this helps to reduce problems with algae.
-The plants should not need to be fed in the 1st season if new soil has been used -all lilies and deep water plants supplied in baskets are fed by us before dispatch.
+The plants should not need to be fed in the first season if the new soil has been used -all lilies and deep water plants supplied in baskets are fed by us before dispatch.
 When potting on and in subsequent seasons a slow release plant food such as Osmocote Exact 5-6 or Osmocote exact 8-9 would be beneficial, especially for deep water plants, irises and other heavy feeders such as Flowering rush (Butomus umbellatus).
 These are very easy to administer as they are just pushed into the growing medium down into the roots.
 We tend to use 8-9 if potting up in the Autumn and 5-6 when potting up in late winter/early spring.

 Deep Water Plants

 Use a planting basket to plant deep water plants.
-The same principle applies to Water lilies, Water Hawthorn and Golden Club.
-All our 1 litre deep water plants and water lilies are supplied ready planted in a high quality planting basket so can be put straight into the pond.
+The same principle applies to Water lilies, Water Hawthorn, Amphibious bistort and Golden Club.
+All our 1-litre and above deep water plants and water lilies are supplied ready planted in a high-quality planting basket so can be put straight into the pond.
 However, where very well established with lots of roots growing out through the basket they would benefit from being potted up into a bigger basket.

-Use the same procedure as for marginal plants.
-For lilies if planting a bare root rhizome of the pineapple-type (mainly the native alba), plant the rhizome in the middle of the basket making sure the growing tip is just above the surface of the soil.
+For potting up use the same procedure as for marginal plants.
+For lilies, if planting a bare root rhizome of the pineapple-type (mainly the native Alba, Paul Hariot, Chromatella), plant the rhizome in the middle of the basket making sure the growing tip is just above the surface of the soil.
 Most other rhizome types tend to grow horizontally so plant the rhizome as above but instead of in the middle of the basket position it against the side of the basket with the growing tip pointing into the centre and angled up at no more than 45 degrees with the tip just above the soil.

-As a general rule when potting up put dwarf lilies (Pygmaea) into 2 litre baskets, small lilies in 5 litre baskets, medium lilies into 5 or 10 litre baskets and large lilies into 10 litre baskets – see individual plant details on web site.
-Any bigger than 10 litres and you’ll probably give yourself a hernia trying to lift them as a 30 litre lily will weigh over 40kg when wet!
-Where a lily is supplied in a planting basket it will be fine for another season, however if the roots are growing strongly outside their existing basket it would benefit from being potted-up to a larger sized basket.
+As a general rule when potting up put dwarf lilies (Pygmaea) into 2-litre baskets, small lilies in 3.5 or 5 litre baskets, medium lilies into 5 or 10 litre baskets and large lilies into 10 or 30 litre baskets – see individual plant details on the website.
+However any bigger than 10 litres and you’ll probably give yourself a hernia trying to lift them as a 30 litre lily will weigh over 40kg when wet!
+Where a lily is supplied in a planting basket it will be fine for another season, however, if the roots are growing strongly outside their existing basket it would benefit from being potted-up to a larger sized basket.

-Deep water plants should initially be planted at a depth that allows their leaves to float on the surface.
+Deep water plants in leaf should initially be planted at a depth that allows their leaves to float on the surface.
 Once they start to establish and the leaf stems lengthen and spread they can be lowered, but still ensure the leaves are at the surface.
 This process can be repeated so they can be lowered in stages to their final depth.
-Don’t be tempted to short cut this process, as if planted too deep initially they may struggle to reach the surface and use up all their energy in the process, so may not flower, or will have a poor display!
+Don’t be tempted to shortcut this process, as if planted too deep initially they may struggle to reach the surface using up all their energy in the process and may not flower or will have a poor display!
 As with marginals the maximum depth is not a target.

-Note that lilies generally need to be placed in a sunny position (at least 6 hours of sun per day on a sunny summer’s day) to thrive and should be in still water.
-Some lilies are slightly shade tolerant and will be relatively happy on only 3-4 hours sun per day -these include James Brydon, Marliacea Chromatella, Perry’s Baby Red and Shady Lady.
-All lilies are heavy feeders, particularly the larger faster growing varieties, so would benefit from feeding in early spring with a slow release fertilizer tablet to get the best results, and also when potting-up.
+Note that lilies generally need to be placed in a sunny position (at least 6 hours of sun per day on a sunny summer’s day) to thrive and should be in still water way from water features.
+Some lilies are slightly shade tolerant and may be relatively happy on only 3-4 hours sun per day -these include James Brydon, Marliacea Chromatella, Perry’s Baby Red and Shady Lady.
+All lilies are heavy feeders, particularly the larger faster-growing varieties, so would benefit from feeding in early spring with a slow-release fertilizer tablet to get the best results, and also when potting-up.

-Hornwort and Willow moss do not have root systems so these can just be dropped into the pond: the Willow moss is supplied in bunches with lead weights to fix it in place or as a loose bunch, and the Hornwort is loose and will submerge of its own accord.
-Hornwort will sink to the bottom of the pond in winter to protect itself from freezing temperatures but will rise again in the spring when it warms up.
+Hornwort and Willow moss do not have root systems so these can just be dropped into the pond: the Willow moss is either supplied in bunches with lead weights to fix it in place or as a loose bunch, and the Hornwort is loose and will submerge of its own accord.
+Hornwort may sink to the bottom of the pond and turn black in winter to protect itself from freezing temperatures but will rise again in the spring when it warms up.
 Willow moss can go up to 60cm deep but will be happiest in shallower clear water and quite likes a bit of shade.

-Starwort if ordered bare root does not come tied with a lead weight as the roots are very delicate and don’t react well to the lead.
-Gently remove the bunch from the bag and remove the elastic band which is at the main roots end.
-It should be clear which are the root ends, though they do tend to root from many points: fill up a 1 litre pot with soil, tap the pot a few times to remove any air pockets, then poke some holes in the soil with a dibber, or your fingers.
-You can either split the bunch into smaller bunches and push into the holes, or push the whole bunch into one larger hole.
-Now firm the soil around them, adding a good layer of aquatic gravel.
-Starwort can be a bit of a mass of leaves and root, but will root from multiple points along its stems so don’t worry if it seems like you are burying some of the leaves.
+It should be clear which are the root ends, though they do tend to root from many points: fill up a 1-litre basket with soil, tap it a few times to remove any air pockets, then poke a large hole in the soil with a dibber, or your fingers, and push the bunch into the hole.
+Now firm the soil around them, adding a thin layer of aquatic gravel.
+Starwort can be a bit of a mass of leaves and root but will root from multiple points along its stems so don’t worry if it seems like you are burying some of the leaves.
 If there is a danger of frost drop it down so the foliage is below the water as any foliage frozen in ice will die back, though it will not kill the plant.
 Once established and rafting it can be placed in deeper water, but as it has different types of submerged and emergent leaves you may find some of the existing leaves die back but will be replaced by submerged leaves which will grow to the surface.

 Apart from the oxygenators above the only true floating plants we sell are Frogbit and Water soldiers.
 With these there is no work at all involved, you literally drop them into the pond and they will carry on growing as nature intended!
-Do not be alarmed if they disappear in winter as they simply rest on the bottom of the pond until the time is right and will reappear next season, usually in increased numbers.
+Do not be alarmed if when the Frogbit disappears in winter as they simply rest on the bottom of the pond until the time is right and will reappear next season, usually in increased numbers.
 Other floating plants are available elsewhere, but often these are not hardy so will not survive the winter.

 For natural or soil filled ponds

-For natural ponds the plants can be planted directly into the soil of the pond but see notes above about the advantage of using baskets.
+For natural ponds, it may be possible to plant directly into the soil of the pond but see notes above about the advantage of using baskets.
 Generally if planting directly into a clay based natural pond it will not be possible to plant into the clay itself, so a soil base will need to be added, minimum depth 15cm but ideally at least 30cm.
 It is still important to check that the plants are not planted deeper than their optimum planting depth.
 It is a good idea to check the lowest and highest level of the pond (the summer and winter levels).
 The plants will survive for short periods being too deep or too shallow but will soon die if these conditions continue indefinitely.

 For man-made ponds which have been filled with soil or have soil margins the level of water will remain more constant but the water level may need topping up in hot weather.
 It may then be necessary to resort to blanket weed treatment especially if tap water is added.
-This can be resolved by adding barley straw at the beginning of the season in March or April, which will help to maintain the balance of the pond naturally, or you could use a barley straw extract, such as Ecopond, which is eco-friendly and faster acting.
+This can be resolved by adding barley straw at the beginning of the season in March or April, which will help to maintain the balance of the pond naturally, or you could use a barley straw extract, such as Ecopond.

 Bog Garden Plants